vserraa/Algorithms-and-Data-Structures/number teory/theorems.md

 . a is modular inverse of x mod n

 .
-You can compute a using extended euclides algorithm by computing extended_gcd(a, n)
+You can compute a using extended euclides algorithm by computing extended_gcd(x, n)

 ## How to solve a.x = b mod n